 Therefore, a person’s skin color isn’t a choice they make, it’s actually a result of biological and environmental determinants.
 However, by adding in new determinants like access to travel and freedom to marry outside one’s ethnicity, let’s see what happens to the perception of skin tone in the next century around the world.

 Personally, I think people are like a rainbow; they come in a variety of different colors that come together to make something special and magical, and that’s what should be embraced.

-Avni Parekh is a skilled public relation's and strategic communications professional who specializes in online reputation management, crisis communications and editing.
-Her passion for writing, the arts and innovation have been a driving force for her since childhood.
-A Miami-native, Avni received a bachelor’s degree in international relations from Florida International University and enjoys blogging about beauty, fashion, human rights and the environment.
+Avni Parekh is a skilled public relations and strategic communications professional who specializes in online reputation management, crisis communications, and editing.
+Her passion for writing, the arts, and innovation has been a driving force for her since childhood.
+A Miami-native, Avni received a bachelor’s degree in international relations from Florida International University and enjoys blogging about beauty, fashion, human rights, and the environment.